 An aerial view of Jackson Park, looking north from East 67th Street (Photo by Eric Allix Rogers via Flickr)

-In February, U.S. District Judge John Robert Blakey granted a petition to permanently dismiss the claims of one plaintiff who lived outside the city for lack of standing.
-The judge also dismissed the suit’s First Amendment claims because, in his view, they were not yet relevant, but stated that they could be re-introduced if circumstances changed.
-However, the judge found that two plaintiffs who live in the city of Chicago, along with Protect Our Parks, did have standing to make a claim against the lease transfer, and allowed the lawsuit to proceed on those grounds.
-He scheduled a late-February conference for both parties to meet, along with 45 days of discovery and then a “firm, six-week schedule” to determine the ultimate outcome.
+In February, U.S. District Judge John Robert Blakey granted a partial dismissal of the case.
+Specifically, he permanently dismissed the First Amendment claims of one plaintiff who lived outside the city.
+He also dismissed the First Amendment claims of the additional plaintiffs because, in his view, they were not yet relevant, but stated that they could re-introduce those claims if circumstances changed.
+The judge also dismissed the plaintiffs’ aesthetic and environmental harm claims.
+However, the judge found that the individual plaintiffs (as residents of the State of Illinois), as well as Protect Our Parks, did have standing to make a claim against the lease transfer based on an argument of protecting the public trust, and allowed the lawsuit to proceed on those grounds.
+He scheduled a late-February conference for both sets of parties to meet, along with 45 days of discovery and then a “firm, six-week schedule” to determine the ultimate outcome.

 Former alderman and 2019 mayoral candidate Bob Fioretti is acting as an attorney for Protect Our Parks in its legal action against the Center.
 At a mayoral forum held shortly before the February election, he stated that neither he nor Protect Our Parks was against the Obama Center in principle — they just don’t want parkland to be taken to build it.

 However, others don’t find it problematic to build the Center on parkland, according to Seals, who sits on the Board of Friends of the Parks.